Power-hungry women and, most often, men, can make your relationship a living hell.

 Those are the women who pussy-whip their men to stay committed.

-And I have written a popular article on how women control relationships and his resources.
+And I have written a popular article on how women control relationships and their resources.

-But here are two video examples to give you an idea on how power-hungry women exercise relationship control:
+But here are two video examples to give you an idea of how power-hungry women exercise relationship control:

 Have you noticed the difference?